 When losing files on an APFS SD card, the easiest way to get lost data back is using a reliable Mac data recovery software. iBoysoft Mac Data Recovery is one of a few data recovery software that supports to recover lost data from APFS SD cards.

 iBoysoft Mac Data Recovery is a professional Mac data recovery software that can recover deleted recently deleted files, recover deleted photos, emails, videos, word documents and much more.
 It also recovers lost files from formatted, unmountable, unreadable, corrupted, encrypted APFS SD cards, etc.

-Aside from that, iBoysoft Mac Data Recovery can also recover data from APFS hard drive, recover data from APFS external hard drive, recover data from APFS USB flash drive, recover data from APFS pen drive, recover data from FAT32 drives, exFAT drives, HFS+ drives, no matter the drives are formatted, unmountable, corrupted or unreadable.
+Aside from that, iBoysoft Mac Data Recovery can also recover lost data from APFS hard drive, recover lost data from APFS external hard drive, recover lost data from APFS USB flash drive, recover lost data from APFS pen drive, recover lost data from FAT32 drives, exFAT drives, HFS+ drives, no matter the drives are formatted, unmountable, corrupted or unreadable.